-Even for those who live alone, sometimes the problems of life may weigh heavy on your mind and it can be hard to get things done.
-You might think that is par for the course for the the struggling musician, but I don't think it's a smart way to approach songwriting.
+Even for those who live alone, sometimes the problems of life may weigh heavily on your mind and it can be hard to get things done.
+You might think that is par for the course for the struggling musician, but I don't think it's a smart way to approach songwriting.

 It’s romantic to think of the troubled songwriter, sitting alone with a guitar on their lap and the weight of the world on their shoulders, pouring their hearts out into their music.
 While there may have been a few notable musicians throughout history who worked that way, most songwriters require a fair amount of clarity to get things right.

 The solution is to approach songwriting just as you would a business.
 Close the door and let family and friends know you are not to be disturbed while you work.
-Set aside defined periods of time, which you will dedicate to business.
+Set aside defined periods of time, which you will dedicate to the business.
 And your business is songwriting.
 (Tip: This business mindset also helps when you are trying to run a band practice.)

 It also helps to start referring to your songwriting as "work" instead of "messing around with the guitar".
 This lets family members know you are serious about what you are doing, and it might even help you to take yourself more seriously.